-While I try my best to keep this up to date (I am on my own without a team!), please be aware there may be timing changes, particularly in August when most places shut for the holidays.
-So I suggest you check directly on their corresponding websites for opening times.
+While I try my best to keep this up to date (without a team), there may be timing changes, particularly in August when most places shut for the holidays.
+Check directly on their corresponding websites for opening times.

-To best use this guide, first choose using the location link box.
+To best use this guide, choose from the location link box.

 - Paris 01 (Le Louvre)